About us

 Why 12 Willows?

-We work with both emerging and experienced authors—those who write with heart, clarity, and depth—and we make sure they earn more per book than they likely would with a traditional publisher.
-That’s not just business.
-That’s our belief.
+We publish books that linger—the ones you pass along, keep beside your bed, or reach for when someone you love needs the right words.
+We work with emerging and experienced authors who write with heart, clarity, and depth, and we make sure they earn more per book than they would with a traditional publisher.

 We’re not trying to change the whole world.
 Just our little corner of it.